LEAGUE TABLES 2020

 Elsewhere it was St Paul’s who won the accolades, securing no less than five league championships.
 Their 2nd XI completed an unbeaten season to top that league by three points, whilst their Under 15 and Under 16 teams all recorded impressive successes.

-Congratulations to all the league winners and indeed to the 56 teams from the eight different schools who have all contributed to an exciting and well contested league season.
+Congratulations to all eight schools who contributed towards an exciting and purposeful league season.

 ROLL OF HONOUR - PREVIOUS CHAMPIONS

 THE CHARLES ALCOCK CUP

 Charles Alcock, who had been a schoolboy at Harrow and a member of Druries House (of whom the current ISFA Chairman was housemaster for many years) was instrumental in the development of international football, the FA Cup, and indeed, the Football Association itself.
 He was an early committee member of the Football Association which was formed in 1863, joining it in 1866.
 He was elected, at the age of 28, to the position of FA secretary.
 In 1871 he proposed the FA Challenge Cup, the first 'knock-out' type tournament.
 Fifteen teams entered the inaugural competition and Wanderers (a now defunct London team) won it, captained by Charles Alcock who played at centre-forward and had a goal disallow for handball.
 The FA ‘Challenge’ Cup was so called at that time because Wanderers, as winners, automatically qualified for the final and all the teams played a knock out competition with the winners ‘challenging’ the holders in the final.